cdelgehier/pysphere-flask/README.md

 # pySphere-Flask

-This is a Flask app that provides a RESTful API wrapper for the pySphere vSphere client API
+This is a Cloud Foundry app that provides a RESTful API to the vSphere client API (via pySphere)

 Note, must update API address, user, and password in Server connection class